briandrum/codes.forchagrin.com/_chapters/chapter-1152-hillside-protection.md

 ## 1152.01   Intent

-Whereas the hillside areas of the Municipality differ from the Municipality’s flatlands, hillsides necessitate different provisions for their development and their protection.
+Whereas the hillside areas of the Municipality differ from the Municipality's flatlands, hillsides necessitate different provisions for their development and their protection.
 The Hillside Protection Regulations are established to achieve, among others, the following objectives: